Archdiocese of Saurímo: Statistics

-The new Archdiocese, according to undated statistics released by the Vatican website because of the appointment, has a total area of 77,600 km², a total population of 420,000, a Catholic population of 61,700, 11 priests, and 28 religious.
+The new Archdiocese, according to undated statistics released by the Vatican website because of the appointment, has a total area of 77,600 km^{2}, a total population of 420,000, a Catholic population of 61,700, 11 priests, and 28 religious.

 Special churches

 The Cathedral of the diocese is Sé Catedral de Nossa Senhora da Assunção (Cathedral Church of the Assumption of Our Lady) in Saurímo.